What Is Cyberbullying? Facts, Laws & Resources

 Signs Your Teen Might Be a Cyberbully

 - Many Accounts: Does your teen have a large number of social media accounts on various websites?
-Are they under names other than your teen’s?
+Are they under other names?
 Do you recognize the name listed on the account?
 They may be attempting to anonymously harass someone or infiltrate others’ accounts.

 - Secretive: Is your teenager secretive about what they do online?
-Do they turn off or hide their screen when others approach them while they’re online?
+Do they turn off or hide their screen when others approach them while they are online?
 Are they evasive or hostile when you ask them questions about their online activities?
-Do they get irritated or annoyed if you interrupt them while they’re using a phone or computer?
+Do they get irritated or annoyed if you interrupt them while they are using a phone or computer?